 I’ve found parenting to offer fulfillment and joy at times, but these gratifications are in stark contrast to how I enjoyed the activities of yesteryear: dates with the wifey, happy hour with the guys, pizza & darts, game nights, etc. In short, I’ve been slow to embrace the responsibilities, greater purpose, and joys to be had as a result of invested parenting.
 It wasn’t the adventure I necessarily wanted, but it’s where God has me.
 To combat the mild despair I’ve been feeling, my primary prayer over the past six months has been for God to soften my heart toward parenting and help me to embrace both the direct and indirect responsibilities of my new role.
 Fortunately, I can sense God moving in my heart – good things are happening and I think things are headed in the right direction!
 Thanks to those of you who have been praying alongside me and encouraging me through this time.

 My work life seems to follow the same trends as home life: It’s completely different!
 While in Columbus, I enjoyed my time as a front-line public policy implementer.
 Now I find myself steering the ship instead of following the captain’s orders.
 Um… how did I get here?!
 It’s an entirely different skill set that’s less focused on industry expertise and more so on soft skills.
 I feel unqualified and unprepared, but I have a passion to help our team succeed.
 This job presents a new, exciting challenge that will force me to finally face some of my biggest insecurities and perceived weaknesses.

 Parenting, learning the new job, and adjusting to new city-life are huge changes that have ripple effects even among our most standard routines.
 Everything is a blank slate, from finding our new grocery stores to joining a new church.
-Each week we cobble together a variety of new experiences and discoveries that we use to build our new lives.
+Each week we cobble together a variety of new experiences and discoveries that we use to build our lives in this new city.

-Thanks for reading, thanks for being a valued part of my journey.
+Thanks for reading, thanks for being a valued part of our journey.